thomotron/Rolly/README.md

 # Rolly
-A simple Discord roll call bot for our Arma 3 unit
+A simple Discord roll call bot for our Arma 3 unit.

-Rolly takes in reacts from members and colours their cells in a Google Sheets spreadsheet green, yellow, or red to represent attendance.
+Rolly takes in reacts from members and colors their cells in a Google Sheets spreadsheet green, yellow, or red to represent attendance.

 ## Why make this?
 Our Arma 3 unit takes roll call for weekly operations through a channel in Discord and manually updates a Google Sheets spreadsheet with attendees.